chadcurtis/notes/consensus.md

-(Sysnthesized from Act Up's [Consensus Decision Making](http://www.actupny.org/documents/CDdocuments/Consensus.html) and Consensus Decision-Making's [The Basics of Consensus Decision-Making](http://consensusdecisionmaking.org/Articles/Basics%20of%20Consensus%20Decision%20Making.html))
+(Synthesized from Act Up's [Consensus Decision Making](http://www.actupny.org/documents/CDdocuments/Consensus.html) and Consensus Decision-Making's [The Basics of Consensus Decision-Making](http://consensusdecisionmaking.org/Articles/Basics%20of%20Consensus%20Decision%20Making.html))

 #Consensus Decision Making

-##What is Consensus?
+##What Is Consensus?

 Consensus is a process for group decision-making.
 It is a method by which an entire group of people can come to an agreement.
 The input and ideas of all participants are gathered and synthesized to arrive at a final decision acceptable to all.
 Through consensus, we are not only working to achieve better solutions, but also to promote the growth of community and trust.

-##The Principles of Consensus Decision Making
+##The Principles Of Consensus Decision Making
 Consensus appears as a process in many different forms, however there are many common elements that are definitive of consensus decision making.
 These include being:

 * Inclusive: As many stakeholders as possible are involved in group discussions.